Celebrimbor: Real-world origins

 In 1928, a 4th-century pagan cult temple was excavated at Lydney Park, Gloucestershire.
 Tolkien was asked to investigate a Latin inscription there: "For the god Nodens.
 Silvianus has lost a ring and has donated one-half [its worth] to Nodens.
 Among those who are called Senicianus do not allow health until he brings it to the temple of Nodens."
 An old name for the place was Dwarf's Hill, and in 1932 Tolkien, a professional philologist, traced Nodens to the Irish hero Nuada Airgetlám, "Nuada of the Silver-Hand".

 The Tolkien scholar Tom Shippey thought this "a pivotal influence" on Tolkien's Middle-earth, combining as it did a god-hero, a ring, dwarves, and a silver hand.
 The J. R. R. Tolkien Encyclopedia states that Mathew Lyons noted the "Hobbit-like appearance of [Dwarf's Hill]'s mine-shaft holes", and that Tolkien was, according to the Lydney curator Sylvia Jones, extremely interested in the hill's folklore on his stay there.
-It adds that Helen Armstrong commented that the place may have inspired "Celebrimbor and the fallen realms of Moria and Eregion".
+It adds that Helen Armstrong commented that the place inspired "Celebrimbor and the fallen realms of Moria and Eregion".
 The scholar of English literature John M. Bowers notes that Celebrimbor is the Sindarin for "Silver Hand", and that "because the place was known locally as Dwarf's Hill and honeycombed with abandoned mines, it naturally suggested itself as background for the Lonely Mountain and the Mines of Moria."